Housing

 A public-private partnership overseen by the Dodge County Housing Authority has earned $10+ million in state funding.
 The Foundation donated land and is contributing low-interest financing to the project.

 The Foundation has invested $2M toward the Live Local Development Fund, which provides gap financing to attract developers.
-We are supporting ThriveED’s evolution to serve as our regional housing technical assistance provider.
+This support has helped ThriveED become our regional housing technical assistance leader.
 ThriveED supports municipalities and offers loan and grant programs for home buyers at or below 80% Area Median Income.

 Spur further research and development